Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-where the entries of $L, A_j, B_i, C_{ij}$ are homogeneous $D_{1}$-linear forms.
-Here $B_i$ is a row vector and $A_j$ is a column vector.
-At a high level, it has a conceptual similarity with the idea used in \cite{BBJP19} in approximating commutative rank.
 It is not too difficult to prove that $T$ is invertible, if and only if, $C_{ij}-B_i(I_{s-1}-L)^{-1}A_j = C_{ij}-B_i(\sum_{k\geq 0}L^{k})A_j$ is a nonzero series.
-Using a standard result of noncommutative formal series \cite[Corollary 8.3]{Eilenberg74}, this is equivalent in saying that the truncated polynomial $C_{ij}-B_i(\sum_{k\leq {(s-1)\ell}}L^{k})A_j$ is nonzero where $\ell$ is the index of $D_{1}$.
-However, the series and the polynomial will have division algebra elements interleaving in between the variables.
-Such a series (resp. polynomial) is called a generalized series (resp. generalized polynomial) and has been studied extensively in the work of Vol\v{c}i\v{c} (see \cite{vol18} for more details).
-We can also define a notion of generalized ABP similarly and show that the truncated generalized polynomial of our interest is indeed computable by a polynomial-size generalized ABP.
-Finally, (up to a certain scaling by scalars) the upshot is that the division algebra hitting set construction for rational formulas inductively reduces to the division algebra hitting set construction for such generalized ABPs.
+By a standard result on noncommutative formal series \cite[Corollary 8.3]{Eilenberg74}, this is equivalent to saying that the truncated polynomial $C_{ij}-B_i(\sum_{k\leq {(s-1)\ell}}L^{k})A_j$ is nonzero where $\ell$ is the index of $D_{1}$.
+However, this series and the polynomial obtained will have division algebra elements interleaved with variables.
+Such a series (resp. polynomial) is called a generalized series (resp. generalized polynomial) and is studied extensively, for example, in the work of Vol\v{c}i\v{c} \cite{vol18}.
+We define similar notion of generalized ABPs and show that the truncated generalized polynomial of our interest is indeed computable by a polynomial-size generalized ABP.
+Finally, (up to a certain scaling by scalars) the upshot is that the division algebra hitting set construction for rational formulas is inductively reducible to the division algebra hitting set construction for such generalized ABPs.

-We now consider such generalized ABPs where the coefficients lie inside a cyclic division algebra $D_1$ of index $\ell_1$, call such ABPs as $D_1$-ABPs.
+We now consider such generalized ABPs where the coefficients lie inside a cyclic division algebra $D$ of index $\ell$, and call such ABPs as $D$-ABPs.
 Our goal is to construct a division algebra hitting set for such ABPs.
-To do so, a key conceptual idea that we use is to introduce new noncommuting indeterminates for every variable and use the following mapping:
+To do so, a key conceptual idea is to introduce new noncommuting indeterminates for every variable and use the following mapping: